 Here are a few of the most important things to do:

 - Pack Out All Trash – Always pack out all of your trash when dispersed camping.

 - Dispose Human Waste – Bury all human waste in a cat hole.
 Or, better yet, pack it out!

 - Properly Store Food – Bears are prevalent in Washington State.
 Always practice proper camping food storage to avoid attracting wildlife.

 - Respect Fire Restrictions – Never have a campfire where they’re banned.
 Always check and follow all posted fire restrictions.

 - Don’t Overstay – Respect all dispersed camping stay limits.
-Most public land in Washington has a 14-day or sometimes 16-day camping limit.
+Most public land in Washington has a 14-day camping limit.

 Following these dispersed camping best practices not only ensures a fun camping experience for the next visitor, but it also helps protect local wildlife and helps avoid closures (both temporary and permanent) that stem from overuse and mistreatment of public lands.

 Related Post: The Best Free Campsites in Oregon

 Washington State – really, all of the Pacific Northwest – is home to some of the most incredible camping in the United States.